-Alistair’s laughter carried throughout the kitchen.
-He was thinking of the confetti of feathers, the irony of a life for a life, and suddenly felt better.
-He’d been chosen.
+Alistair’s answering laughter carried through the kitchen.
+He was thinking of the confetti of feathers, the irony of a life, for a life, and suddenly felt better.
+He’d been chosen, we’d won…

 “You are already DEAD.”
-The stentorian voice of darkness filled every inch of his mind, ending in a terrifying cackle.
+The sinister voice filled every inch of his mind, ending in a terrifying cackle.
 Alistair froze.
-The noxious quiet consumed the room once more.
+The noxious quiet consumed the room.

-Mr. Richards dropped his cube into the crystal rocks glass, opened the bottle unceremoniously and lifted it to his lips, wetting his suddenly dry mouth while taking in a third of the high end scotch.
-A gift, from Harry after their first year of partnership.
+He shakily dropped a cube into the crystal rocks glass determined to follow through with the ritual he’d begun.
+He opened the bottle unceremoniously and lifted it to his lips, wetting his suddenly dry mouth while taking in a third of the high-end scotch without the ceremonial glass.
+All a part of the gift, from Harry after their first year of partnership.

-The words rang out instantaneous with a sharp jab between his lips, abruptly followed by the taste of betrayal.
+The Intention was cut short with the sharp jab causing a shock of pain to rush between his lips, abruptly followed by the taste of betrayal.
 Betrayal and blood..

-He wiped his mouth with his hand, noticing a moment too late that the caramel colored liquid was now tinted deep red.
-The sleeve of his Burberry button down shirt was stained in red as well.
+He wiped his mouth with the back of his hand, noticing a moment too late that the caramel colored liquid was now tinted deep red void of the natural caramel coloring.
+The sleeve of his Burberry button down shirt was stained by a streak of red as well.

 He brought a hand to his lip and pulled it away.